RiccardoRobb/AWS-Academy-Cloud-Foundations/README.md

 #### Policies

-* **Identity-based**, attach a policy to any IAM entity (user/group/role), listing all the actions an entity can or cannot perfom; a single policy can be attached to multiple entities and every entity can have multiple policies.
+* **Identity-based**, attach a policy to any IAM entity (user/group/role), listing all the actions an entity can or cannot perform; a single policy can be attached to multiple entities and every entity can have multiple policies.

 * **Resource-based**, attached to a resource, for example S3 bucket.